Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: The Polyfold Structure on the Space

 which, by Proposition \ref{a-key-z}, is also an M-polyfold.

 \begin{theorem} The M-polyfold $X$ is the object set and the M-polyfold set ${\bf X}$ is the morphism set of a small category.
 The source and target maps $s, t:{\bf X}\to X$ are surjective local sc-diffeomorphisms.
 The structure maps $i:{\bf X}\to {\bf X}$, $u:X\to {\bf X}$, and $m:{\bf X}{{_s}\times_t}{\bf X}\to {\bf X}$ are sc-smooth.
-In addition, $X$ satisfies the properness assumption, so that $X$ is an ep-groupoid. \end{theorem} \begin{proof} Except the last statement, the theorem follows immediately from Proposition \ref{a-key-z}, Proposition \ref{b-key-z}, and Proposition \ref{c-key-z}.
+In addition, $X$ satisfies the properness assumption, so that $X$ is an ep-groupoid. \end{theorem} \begin{proof} The theorem follows immediately from Proposition \ref{a-key-z}, Proposition \ref{b-key-z}, and Proposition \ref{c-key-z} except the statement about the properness which we shall prove next.